Sapta Ratna Pagoda

 The Sapta Ratna Pagoda is a Chinese pagoda in Sorong, Southwest Papua province, Indonesia.

 Each month about 7,000 locals and foreigners visit the pagoda.

-The Sapta Ratna Pagoda was built about 25 years ago and has undergone minor restorations over the past few years.
+The Sapta Ratna Pagoda was built in the late 1990s.
+It has undergone minor restorations in the 2010s.
 It has seven wooden stories with multiple eaves and built along the same original traditions as the stupa.
 It still functions as a place of worship.

 The pagoda is located within the city and can be reached by public transport or taxi.
 Just behind the pagoda is a temple and a statue of the Buddha.
 It is open everyday from 9 am till about 7 pm.
-There is a small admission fee of 80 US cents (1,000 rupiahs).
+There is a small admission fee of 60 US cents (10,000 rupiahs).